smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `RETURN` statement exists unconditionally from a query or procedure.
 All stored procedures return a value of 0 for a successful execution, and a nonzero value for a failure.
 When the `RETURN` statement is used with a stored procedure, it cannot return a NULL marker.
 If a procedure tries to return a NULL marker in the `RETURN` statement, a warning message is generated and a value of 0 is returned.

-Here we will create a stored procedure that overrides the default `RETURN` value and attempt to return a NULL value.
+Here we will create a stored procedure that overrides the default `RETURN` value and attempt to return a NULL marker.

 ```sql
 CREATE OR ALTER PROCEDURE SpReturnStatement